drvinceknight/pfm/book/building-tools/02-functions-and-data-structures/why/main.md

 # Further information

+## What formats can be used to write a docstring?

+The format used to write a docstring described in {ref}`how_to_write_a_docstring` is the one specified by the Numpy project.
+You can read about that specification here: https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard

+Amongst other things you can see how to specify further functionality:

+- How to indicate if a parameter is optional.
+- How to specify what types of errors might be raised by a function.
+- How to specify when a function is a generator.

+There are 2 other common specifications:

+- Google's Python Style Guide: https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings
+- Sphinx Python Style Guide: https://pythonhosted.org/an_example_pypi_project/sphinx.html#function-definitions

+## Are there tools available to assist with writing docstrings?

+The `darglint` library: https://github.com/terrencepreilly/darglint can be used to check if docstrings match a given format.

 ## A part from removing duplicates and set operations what are they advantages to using `set`?

 One valuable uses of `set` is to efficiently identify is an element